Nature-based programs, transformative events, private and group session counseling, courses, workshops, and retreats

 A place to share our gardens with neighbors.
 A greenhouse that was built last year out of old greenhouse parts—a community effort to piece it together, a bit unwieldy, but serviceable.

-Great bulbous tomatoes, and peppers, beans, and squashes.
-The South’s resplendent cornucopia.
-The Concord grape arbor-- Only a few years old.
+Great bulbous tomatoes, peppers, beans, and squash.
+The South's resplendent cornucopia.
+The Concord grape arbor--only a few years old.
 How lovely to watch the grapevines grow and expand.
+How glorious to experience the succulent, exquisite taste of the grapes.

 We pull out invasive species here at our center, and replant native flowers and trees.
 Although I must say, we haven’t been able to uproot the few mimosa trees with their ethereal pink and white blossoms in the Spring.
 Their beauty is too mesmerizing.